kantiles/quarto.report/README.md

   main-img: url(path_to_img)
   ```

-- `font` change the main font parameters like header font, main font or font for code (mono) or base size
+- `font` change the main font parameters like header font, main font or font for code (mono) or base size.
+You must have the fonts on your system or add a call to add them in an additional CSS file
 - `color` change the mains colors.
 Either font color, or the color used when the background color is set on `accent` (`font-accent`)
 - `pagesize` change the dimensions of the page.
 Can be use to setup the dimensions to landscape if needed.
 - `logo` and `main-img` change the logo and the main background image (for `typewriter` only)